 The saying goes, "Leaflets three, let them be," but most people won't want to let this plant "be" in their garden.
 Removal of poison ivy is not technically challenging, but you must be tenacious and patient in your efforts to eradicate this stubborn, troublesome weed fully.

-- Time your attack: A dry day with no wind is the safest time for removing poison ivy, especially if you will be using an herbicide spray (you do not want the herbicide blowing back at you, nor do you want it blowing on landscape plants).
+A dry day with no wind is the safest time to work at removing poison ivy, especially if you will be using a herbicide spray.
+You do not want the herbicide blowing back at you or onto your other plants, nor do you want parts of the poison ivy scattering around your area.

-- Poison ivy is a perennial plant that grows back from the roots and often spreads by means of underground runners.
-Removing poison ivy -- if it is a vigorous stand -- may take three or four tries.
+The time required to eradicate poison ivy depends on the level of infestation, and it can take months, or even years, of repeated efforts to completely eradicate a major infestation.
+Poison ivy is a perennial plant that grows back from the roots and often spreads by underground runners.
+Removing poison ivy completely might take three or four tries.

 - Rubber gloves

 - Sharp pruning shears or a hand pruner

 - Herbicide suitable for poison ivy